Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass

-\paragraph{Forest Inventory} The volume and biomass estimates used to train and evaluate our models stem from the Danish National Forest Inventory~(NFI).
-The Danish NFI is based on a grid with cells of size $2 \times \SI{2}{\kilo\metre}$ covering the entire land surface of the country~\cite{nord2016danish}.
-A plot composed of four circular subplots with a radius of \SI{15}{\metre}, located in the corners of a $200 \times \SI{200}{\metre}$ square, is randomly placed within each grid cell.
-See Figure~\ref{fig:map} for an overview of the measurement sites.
-The full set of plots is geographically partitioned into five spatially balanced interpenetrating panels~\cite{kish1998space,mcdonald2003review,olsen1999statistical,zhang2003smoothing}.
+The volume (in m$^3$\,ha$^{-1}$) and biomass (Mg (metric ton) ha$^{-1}$) estimates used to train and evaluate the deep learning models stem from the Danish National Forest Inventory~(NFI), see \cref{fig:target_hist} for their distribution.
+The Danish NFI is based on a grid with cells of size $2 \times \SI{2}{\kilo\metre}$ covering the entire land surface of the country~\citep{nord2016danish}.
+A plot is composed of four circular subplots with a radius of \SI{15}{\metre}.
+Each subplot is located in the corners of a $200 \times \SI{200}{\metre}$ square, which is randomly placed within each grid cell (\cref{fig:map}).
+The full set of plots is geographically partitioned into five spatially balanced interpenetrating panels~\citep{kish1998space,mcdonald2003review,olsen1999statistical,zhang2003smoothing}.
 Each year within a 5-year cycle, a different panel is measured, representing one fifth of the total set but representative of the entire country.
-Our data range from 2013 to 2017.
+These labeled data used in our study range from 2013 to 2017.